Visit Career Planning Services located in Evaristus 218 and discover a library of resources to help you with career planning and job searching.

 HRSDC Local Labour Market Reviews - Provides information on labour market trends in Nova Scotia.

-HRSDC Nova Scotia Labour Market Bulletins - Provides an analysis of the local labour market and an assessment of local employment-related events.
+HRSDC Regional Labour Market Bulletins - Provides an analysis of the local labour markets and an assessment of local employment-related events.

 Job Futures, Occupational Outlook - provides current labour market conditions, earnings, and future employment prospects according to occupation.